 Unfold the map of the Grand Canyon and you’re likely to be overwhelmed with viewing opportunities.
-If you only have one day in the Grand Canyon, Mather Point is one of the top sights at the Grand Canyon I recommend.
+If you only have limited time in the Grand Canyon, Mather Point is one of the top sights at the Grand Canyon I recommend.

 The closest viewpoint to Grand Canyon Village and with access to the visitor’s centre, Mather Point makes for a perfect “gasp-worthy” first stop on your Grand Canyon trip.
 See the picture above – that’s Mather Point.
 Stunning, right?